jnspascual/Pascual_Experiment1/README.md

-EXPERIMENT 1: INTRODUCTION TO PYTHON PROGRAMMING Jasmine Nicole S. Pascual
+**EXPERIMENT 1: INTRODUCTION TO PYTHON PROGRAMMING**

+Jasmine Nicole S. Pascual

 2ECE-B

 August 26, 2024

-# Pascual_Experiment1
+##
+**I. Intended Learning Outcomes:**
+1. To identify the basic codes and functions in Python Programming
+2. To be able to apply the different codes and functions in creating a Python Program
+##
+**II.
+Instructions:**
+Write a Python script/code in the Jupyter Notebook to do the given problems.
+You may submit your Jupyter notebook in the dedicated submission bin.

-ALPHABET SOUP PROBLEM
+**ALPHABET SOUP PROBLEM**
+Create a function that takes a string and returns a string with its letters in alphabetical order.

-a = input("Please enter your letters: ")  #Prompt the user to enter letters
+a = input("Please enter your letters: ")  _#Prompt the user to enter letters_

-b = ''.join(sorted(a)) #Sort the entered letters and joins them
+b = ''.join(sorted(a)) _#Sort the entered letters and joins them_

-print(b) #Print the output
+print(b) _#Print the output_

-EMOTICON PROBLEM
+**EMOTICON PROBLEM**
+Create a function that changes specific words into emoticons.
+Given a sentence as a string, replace the words, smile, grin, sad and mad with their corresponding emoticons.

-def emote(sentence): #Define the dictionary of emoticons where keys are words and values are their corresponding emoticons
+def emote(sentence): _#Define the dictionary of emoticons where keys are words and values are their corresponding emoticons_

     emoticons = {
         "smile":":)",